Abhilashmaithanii/Object-detection-based-on-its-shape-and-color/README.md

 # Object-detection-based-on-its-shape-and-color
-Moving Object detection based on its shape and color works on the concept of thresholding and contours
+Moving Object detection based on its shape and color. works on the concept of thresholding and contours